Kösem Sultan: Second reign of Mustafa I

-Valide sultan
+Valide Sultan

 Reign of Murad IV

-Kösem entered the Topkapı Palace with a great ceremony which included having a thousand dervishes marching with prayers to celebrate her forthcoming.
-She was once again thrust into the political arena when her son ascended to the throne on 10 September 1623 as Murad IV.
-Since he was a minor, she was appointed not only as valide sultan but also as official regent (naib-i-sultanat).
+Kösem entered the Topkapı Palace with a grandiose ceremonial procession in front of which a thousand dervishes were marching with prayers to celebrate her forthcoming.
+She was once again thrust into the political arena when her son ascended to the throne on 10 September 1623 as Sultan Murad IV.
+Since he was a minor, she was appointed not only as valide sultan but also as official regent (naib-i-sultanat), the first in the Ottoman Empire's history.

-In 1623, the Ottoman court sent a letter to the Republic of Venice, formally announcing Murad IV's succession to the throne and referring to Kösem as valide sultan: "Her Majesty the Sultana Valide [...] for the late Sultan Ahmed, whom Allah took with him, was a very important person and he loved her so much that he honoured her by marrying her."
+In 1623, the Ottoman court sent a letter to the Republic of Venice, formally announcing Murad's ascension to the throne.
+The letter, which formally addressed Kösem, wrote: "Her Majesty the Sultana Valide [...] for the late Sultan Ahmed, whom Allah took with him, was a very important person and he loved her so much that he honoured her by marrying her."
 The letter further indicates that Kösem would rule in her son's name: "We have great hope and faith in the valide sultan, who - among all women enjoying the position - is distinguished by maturity and virtue of character."

 Shortly after Murad's enthronement, a Venetian ambassadorial message remarked on Kösem's political experience:

 A month before the Venetian despatch, the English envoy Thomas Roe predicted that the new sultan would be "gouemed by his mother, who gouemed his father, a man of spirit and witt."

-After Murad's accession, all his brothers were confined in the Kafes, a part of the imperial harem where the palace eunuchs kept possible successors to the throne under a form of house-arrest and constant surveillance.
+As per Ottoman tradition, Murad had all his brothers confined in the Kafes, a part of the Imperial Harem where the palace eunuchs kept possible successors to the throne under a form of house-arrest and constant surveillance.

 As regent, Kösem effectively ran the empire through her son, Murad, attending and arranging divan (cabinet) sessions from behind a curtain.
 She was in charge of appointing political figures and overseeing the state's administration, which allowed her to establish connections with statesmen, judges, and other court figures.
 She would meet with foreign ambassadors from other countries to discuss international treaties.
 The leading viziers wrote letters directly to her and, in response, Kösem used her kira to compose letters to the viziers.

 Kösem seemed to have distinct expectations about her role when she first became regent.
 According to the Turkish historian Özlem Kumrular:

 In 1623, Kemankeş Kara Ali Pasha was appointed grand vizier.
 His worst blunder was permitting the Safavid Shah Abbas to capture Baghdad and Erivan in 1624, and then hiding the news from Kösem and Murad, who was twelve years old at the time.
 Already displeased, Kösem immediately deposed him and had him strangled with the support of the Chief Black Eunuch Mustafa Ağa.
 He was replaced as grand vizier by Çerkes Mehmed Pasha.